top of page

 Pressed on the scenery he envisions, he added, “I want to paint a farm with tall trees, a stream running through it, a very clean place with lots of flowers, and some people working in it.”

-Let’s help Faisal make that farm a reality—not just a painting.
+Let’s help Faisal make that farm a vibrant reality, not just a painting.

 Afghan boy smiling while holding his drawing of a house with trees and mountains.